Archives: Works

 Dentons Sirote Law Firm

-Business Interiors partnered with Dentons Sirote and KPS Group to support the renovation of the firm’s Birmingham office.
-Business Interiors previously furnished the office when the firm first moved into the space more than two decades ago, and the renovation provided an opportunity to refresh key areas of the workplace for the next chapter of the firm.
+BI previously furnished the office when the firm first moved into the space more than two decades ago, and this renovation provided an opportunity to refresh key areas of the workplace for the next chapter of the firm.

 Photography by: Chris Luker